oel-mediateam/ceoel-branding/README.md

-# Media Showcase
+CEOEL Branding
-A portfolio plugin to showcase worthy projects.
+A custom post type for branding documentation derived from Media Showcase code base.